Our next Battle will take place in Chicago, IL with Mary Jarvis and the Shapeshifters! You don’t want to miss this!

 RULES- BACK & FOURTH GAME

 The rules are basic.
-The rounds are 12-15 min in length.One yogi (player) sets a pose by doing a particular yoga pose of their choice.
+The rounds range from 10-15 min in length.One yogi (player) sets a pose by doing a particular yoga pose of their choice.
 If the pose is not landed another player attempts to set a pose.
 Must hold pose for a solid 3 count.
 Once a pose has been set (landed), the other player(s) must respond by doing the same pose in their first try in the way it was called.
 Up to two toe taps are allowed in balancing strength postures but If you fall out of an inversion once your feet are up, there is no forgiveness.
 If they land it the game continues and attempt to set next posture.
 If they miss it, they receive a letter, starting with Y. When a player has missed four postures, spelling Y-O-G-A, the battle is over and that players is out.
 If times runs out, the player with the least amount of letters wins the battle.
 If the score is tied there will be a sudden life playoff and next letter loses.
 After 3 Sudden Life Postures, there is a posture hold off voted on by the audience.
 No pose may be set more than once by the same person and a yogi defending on their last letter may receive two attempts at that pose.

 RULES – KNOCKOUT GAME